 Once you have the above answers, you will be able to truly assess the cost for counselling.

 Please note there is a cancellation policy.
 My promise* to my clients is to provide prompt and reliable support with limited to no wait times.
-In order for me to fulfill this promise, I require clients to respect their scheduled appointments times and understand that not showing up to an appointment (whether at my office or online) does not allow another client to access the timely support they may need.
-During the pandemic, I am offering full services online ONLY.
+In order for me to fulfill this promise, I require clients to respect their scheduled appointments and understand that not showing up to an appointment does not allow another client to access the timely support they may need.
+I am offering full services online ONLY.

 - Any fees not paid up will have to be paid before booking next session.